lieuzhenghong/lieuzhenghong.github.io-source/projects/index.md

 again, on the blockchain.
 I've also built a blockchain visualisation so we can see new blocks being added in real-time.

+I've written a more extensive writeup about the project [here](../2019/01/31/building-a-blocktrain.html), where I go into further detail.

 Built with Hyperledger, Node.js, and HTML Canvas.

 </div>
 </div>